Prince Richard, Duke of Gloucester: Activities

-In 2023 the Duke and Duchess of Gloucester attended the coronation of King Charles III and Queen Camilla in Westminster Abbey, and (in common with other working members of the royal family) took part in the Coronation Procession following the service.
+In 2023 Richard and Birgitte attended the coronation of King Charles III and Queen Camilla in Westminster Abbey, and (in common with other working members of the royal family) took part in the Coronation Procession following the service.

 Titles, styles, honours and arms

 Titles and styles

 Richard was originally styled "His Royal Highness Prince Richard of Gloucester".

 Since becoming duke in 1974, he has been known as "His Royal Highness The Duke of Gloucester".